When you first enroll a Medicare, you’ll receive a “Welcome to Medicare” packet in the mail with your Medicare card.

 This blog was originally published on October 1, 2019.
 The latest update was on November 26, 2019.

-Good News: 2020 Medicare Advantage Plans Have Higher Ratings and Lower Prices
+Good News: 2021 Medicare Advantage Plans Have Higher Ratings and Lower Premiums

-It’s time to start making decisions for your healthcare coverage in 2020.
-The Annual Enrollment Period is NOW and only runs through December 7.
+It’s time to start making decisions for your healthcare coverage in 2021.
+The Annual Enrollment Period for Medicare beneficiaries is going on NOW and only lasts through December 7.

 Plans are given a star rating between one and five, with one being “poor” and five being “excellent.”